Simulation Based Composite Likelihood: Inference and Confidence Sets

-Composite likelihoods are generally obtained as product of likelihoods components, whose structure dependent on the considered model, see \cite{varin2011overview} for a review on composite likelihood methods.
-There are two classes of composite likelihoods: composite conditional likelihoods and composite marginal likelihoods.
-Composite conditional likelihoods combine conditional distributions obtained from the main likelihood \citep{besag1974spatial,besag1975statistical,vecchia1988estimation,mardia2008multivariate}, while composite marginal likelihoods work on the marginal distributions \citep{cox2004note,chandler2007inference,varin2008pairwise}.
-Considering that both SimBa-CL with and without feedback are represented as a product of the marginals of the likelihood, one can easily draw parallels with the composite marginal likelihoods literature and exploit the asymptotic theory to build confidence sets.
+Composite likelihoods are generally obtained as the product of likelihood components, whose structure is dependent on the considered model, see \cite{varin2011overview} for a review of composite likelihood methods.
+Both SimBa-CL with and without feedback calculate a composite likelihood as the product of the marginals of the likelihood.
+We can use asymptotic theory for composite likelihood to get approximate confidence regions around the maximum composite likelihood estimator.